robmarkcole/mqtt-camera-streamer/README.md

 I have not tested Streamlit on the Raspberry pi, but you can use the viewer on another machine (WIndows, OSX) so don't worry.

 ## Listing cameras
-The `check-cameras.py` script assists in discovering which cameras are on your computer.
+The `check-cameras.py` script assists in discovering which cameras are on your computer (excluding rpi camera).
 If your laptop has a built-in webcam this will generally be listed as `VIDEO_SOURCE = 0`.
 If you plug in an external USB webcam this takes precedence over the built-in webcam, with the external camera becoming `VIDEO_SOURCE = 0` and the built-in webcam becoming `VIDEO_SOURCE = 1`.

 To check which cameras are detected run:
 ```
 $ (venv) python3 scripts/check-cameras.py
 ```
 You then configure the desired camera as e.g. `video_source: 0`.
 Alternatively you can configure the video source as an MJPEG or RTSP stream.
-For example in `config.yml` you would configure `video_source: "rtsp://admin:password@192.168.1.94:554/11"`
+For example in `config.yml` you would configure `video_source: "rtsp://admin:password@192.168.1.94:554/11"`.
+To use an rpi camera configure: `video_source: picamera`.

 ## Camera usage
 Use the `config.yml` file in `config` directory to configure your system (mqtt broker IP etc) and validate the config can be loaded by running: